Azure/cosmos-explorer/src/SelfServe/Documentation/README.md

   * Needs to define an [onRefresh()](../classes/selfserve_selfservetypes.selfservebaseclass.html#onrefresh) function, a callback for when the refresh button is clicked.
   * Can have an optional [@RefreshOptions()](./selfserve_decorators.html#refreshoptions) decorator that determines how often the auto refresh of the UI component should take place.

-* Each property of the Self Serve class that needs to be translated to a UI element
+* For every UI element needed, add a property to the Self Serve class.
+Each of these properties
   * Needs to have a [@Values()](./selfserve_decorators.html#values) decorator.
   * Can have an optional [@PropertyInfo()](./selfserve_decorators.html#propertyinfo) decorator that describes it's info bubble.
   * Can have an optional [@OnChange()](./selfserve_decorators.html#onchange) decorator that dictates the effects of the change of the UI element tied to this property.